niqodea/ropify/README.md

 - `ropify move`: Move global functions and classes between Python modules.
 - `ropify show-imports`: Display all potential imports for a specified name, outputting to stdout.

+The `nvim-bindings.lua` file contains definitions of corresponding Neovim lua bindings to get you started.

-[^1]: The CLI's user experience is also influenced by the `rope` APIs, which are primarily designed with editor integrations in mind.
+[^1]: The CLI's user experience is also influenced by the rope APIs, which are primarily designed with editor integrations in mind.